The Arts in Singapore

-Singapore has in recent years become a hub for the creative arts with a great flourishing of theatres, art galleries and even educational establishments promoting the arts as a career.
+In recent years Singapore has grown into a hub for the creative arts with flourishing theatre companies, film festivals, international art exhibitions, design fairs, and even educational establishments promoting the arts as a career.

-We strongly believe in supporting the arts through not only regular monthly Art tours & quarterly film tours, but also by organising special events such as evenings at the theatre or movies.
+We strongly believe in supporting the arts through our regular monthly art tours and quarterly film tours.
+We also regularly organise special events built around evenings at the theatre or film screenings.

 For more information and to book a tour, please click on the event you are interested in.

-A proliferation of visual arts has appeared in the last few years, with everything from vibrant street art to our prestigious National Gallery playing a role.
+We’ve seen a proliferation of visual arts in Singapore in the last few years, with everything from vibrant street art to our prestigious National Gallery curating world-class exhibitions.
 Singaporean designers are also making their mark on the international stage.
 At Jane’s Tours we are doing our part to promote Singapore art by organizing gallery walks and collaborating with Friends of the Museum (FOM).

-The post WW2 years, especially the 1950s, saw Singapore's "golden age of cinema" dominated by 2 movie companies, Shaw & Cathay.
-Although both these names survive in their movie theatres, only the delightfully nostalgic Shaw studios still exist.
+The post WWII years, especially the 1950s, saw Singapore's golden age of cinema dominated by two movie companies, Shaw and Cathay.
+Although both these names survive in movie theatres today, only the delightfully nostalgic Shaw studios still exist.
 In recent years, the movie industry here has enjoyed something of a revival with many young Singaporean directors coming to the fore, helped by the many film festivals we now enjoy.

 Writing & Literature